haiquangtran/Exam-Notes/README.md

 ## Performing Background Processing by Using Web Workers

+### WebWorker API
+- WebWorker defines a way to run scripts in the background.
+- WebWorker provides web application authors to spawn background scripts that run in parallel with the main page.
+  - Can spawn several threads to use for long-running tasks.
+  - All communciation to and from the worker thread is through messages.
+  - Note: You cannot send references to DOM objects to a worker thread.
+Web workers are limited in what data they can access.
+Only JS primitives such as Object or String values are allowed.
+- Traditionally browsers have been single-threaded, forcing all the scripts in your app to run together in a single UI thread.
+  - Although you can create illusion of several things happening at same time by using DOM events and setTimeout, it only takes one computationally intensive task to affect the user experience.

 ### Web Workers: What can you use inside a web worker?
 - Worker has a global scope separate from the page
 - Worker can use: most JS APIs, External script libraries.